cierrateam/laravel-architect-docs/source/docs/generating-commands.md

     }
 }
 ```
-For further informations check out following docs: [Laravel Docs - Package development](https://laravel.com/docs/7.x/packages#commands)
+For further information check out following docs: [Laravel Docs - Package development](https://laravel.com/docs/7.x/packages#commands)

 ## Write your logic
 First, adjust the command's signature.
-This is the unique identifier which will be typed into the CLI.
+This is the unique identifier that your users will have to type into the CLI.
 If your signature is `foo:make` you can call your command with `php artisan foo:make` later.<br>
-For further informations checkout this link to the [Laravel Docs](https://laravel.com/docs/7.x/artisan#writing-commands)
+For further information check out this link to the [Laravel Docs](https://laravel.com/docs/7.x/artisan#writing-commands)